fan-group/multimodal-syndet/README.md

    The PyTorch wheels are built for **CUDA 12.1**, so the target machine needs an NVIDIA driver supporting CUDA ≥ 12.1 (check with `nvidia-smi`).

-3. (`imagebind` only) Download the pretrained checkpoint at [ImageBind Repository](https://github.com/facebookresearch/imagebind) and place it at `checkpoints/ckpt.pth`:

-   This step is only required if you intend to run the `imagebind` backbone.
+3. (`imagebind` only) Download the pretrained checkpoint at [ImageBind Repository](https://github.com/facebookresearch/imagebind) and place it at `checkpoints/ckpt.pth`.
+This step is only required if you intend to run the `imagebind` option.

 ## 🏗️ Architecture
 1. **Feature Extraction:** Maps raw images to a unified latent space using the specified VLM.